Growing Vibrant Pansies: Best Practices for Thriving Blooms

 Tips for Application:

-- Adjust concentrations based on plant size and environmental conditions.
+• Adjust concentrations based on plant demand, and environmental conditions.
+Watch for lower leaf scorch as rates increase.

-- Monitor plants for signs of nutrient deficiencies or excesses, making adjustments as needed.
+• Monitor media pH and plants for signs of nutrient deficiencies or excesses.

 Seasonal Care for Pansy Blooms